vaish3496/BotokTokenizer-OmegaT-Plugin/README.md

 ## Installation

 You can get a plugin jar file from zip distribution file.
+(Download from Releases or <a href="https://github.com/vaish3496/BotokTokenizer-OmegaT-Plugin/releases/download/1/BotokTokenizer-0.1.zip">Download Link</a>)

 OmegaT plugin should be placed in `$HOME/.omegat/plugin` or `C:\Program Files\OmegaT\plugin` depending on your operating system.